 FACILITY USE POLICY

 All groups and individuals who have been approved by Administrative Services may use university facilities, with priority being given to those whose activities are directly related to the mission of the university.
 All such activities must be in harmony with God's work at the university.
 The name Regent University is to be linked only with those programs clearly endorsed and sponsored by the university.
-Events are generally considered on a case-by-case basis, with care taken to insure that the event will not interrupt the quiet usage of the library by Regent University students and other patrons.
-Groups or individuals wishing to use the general facility should contact the office of Administrative Services email@example.com to inquire and receive an application; for Regent Ordinary space, contact firstname.lastname@example.org.
+Events are generally considered on a case-by-case basis, with care taken to insure that the event will not interrupt the quiet usage of the library or other spaces by Regent University students and library patrons.
+Groups or individuals wishing to use the general facility should complete the Facility Use Application, and send it to Administrative Services for processing.
+For Regent Ordinary space, complete the Facility Use Application and send to Heather Corona for processing.

 Outside groups are defined as groups NOT hosted by an on-campus affiliate with objectives that do not directly support the mission of the University.
-Facility Use Charges are incurred for outside group requests, and a Facility Use Agreement must be signed.
+Facility Use charges are incurred for outside group requests, and a Facility Use Agreement signed.

 No Smoking/No Alcohol/No Drugs Policy